mohit2708/JavaScript/interviewqcopy.md

 Null to Number: Number(null) converts to no. (0)
 Chars to Number: Number('ss') give NaN.

-10) What is the difference between the keywords var and let?
-The keyword var is from the beginning of Javascript; whereas, let is introduced in ES2015/ES6.
-The keyword let has a block scope; whereas, the keyword var has a functional scope.

 12) What is the difference between null and undefined?
 When used the typeof operator on null; i.e., typeof(null), the value is an object.
 Whereas, when used the typeof operator on undefined; i.e., typeof(undefined), the value would be undefined.
-13) Are Javascript and JScript the same?
-No, Javascript was provided by Netscape; whereas, JScript was provided by Microsoft.

 14) Are Typescript and Javascript the same?
 Typescript is not the next version of Javascript but is developed by Microsoft and can be taken as a superset to Javascript; the code written in Typescript is later compiled into Javascript.
 Typescript adds new features like Interfaces, Generics, etc.
-15) Name some of the Javascript frameworks.
-There are many Javascript Frameworks available today, but the most commonly used frameworks are:
-(i) Angular (ii) React (iii) Vue

 16) Explain the typeof operator.
 The operator typeof is an example of Unary Operators, which is used by placing it before its operand; which can be of any type.
-You may also like: Top 30 Interview Questions and Answers on Angular 5 Javascript Console (Arrays & Functions) Questions

 19) What are self Executing Functions?
 These functions are executed right after its definition.
 Also called as Immediately Invoked Function Expressions (IIFE's).
 Syntax:
 (function(){
 console.log('in iffe');
 })()

 20) What is a function callback?
 The callback function is a mechanism to send one function to another function as an argument; i.e., passing func as an argument to another function.

 21) What happens when the recursion calling is applied on two functions?
 The calling of recursion is possible in two functions, but the call comes to an end after some time.
 22) Explain the term closure.
 The inner functions can be called as closure when it has access to the outer function's variables.
 23) Explain the terms synchronous and asynchronous code.
 The synchronous code is something that should be finished before anything else can happen, or in other words, the synchronous code is blocking.
 And the Asynchronous code is something in which actions can happen and is not dependent on other actions- in other words, it is non-blocking.
-24) Name the different types of pop up boxes in Javascript.
-There are three types of pop up boxes in Javascript (i) alert() provides some information to the user with just an OK button (ii) confirm() asks a question to the user with two options Ok and cancel, and (iii) prompt() takes an input from the user.

 25) What is the use of the ‘this’ keyword?
 The keyword ‘this’ refers to the current instance of the object when used inside a function.
 But, when used outside a function, it refers to the window object.
 26) Is Exception handling possible in Javascript?
 With the latest version of Javascript, exception handling is possible; and this can be achieved using the following keywords try, catch and finally.
 27) How is it possible to get the total number of arguments that are passed to a function?
 The arguments.length property helps in getting the total number of arguments that are passed to a function.

 28) What is the difference between typeof and instanceof operators in Javascript?
 The typeof operator returns a string of what type the operand is.
 Whereas, the instanceof operator does not work with primitive data types; but works with objects and checks on what type the object is.
-Explore Top 5 Skills That Make You A Sure Shot Programmer Javascript DOM (Document Object Model) Questions

 29) What is DOM?
 DOM (Document Object Model) is an object-oriented representation of the HTML elements.
 All the elements (or nodes) are part of window.document.

 30) Expand BOM and explain it.
 BOM stands for Browser Object Model.
 Using BOM interaction with a browser is possible.
 Default object of the browser is a window.
 31) What is the difference between window and document in Javascript?
 Javascript window is a global object which holds variables, functions, history, location; the document also comes under the window and can be considered as the property of the window.
 32) What is the difference between innerHTML and innerText? innerHTML will process an HTML tag if found in a string, whereas innerText will not.
 For Example document.querySelector('p').innerHTML='one <br> two' gives the output one and two in two lines as <br> in html is a new line.
 Whereas document.querySelector('p').innerText='one <br> two' gives the output of the text as it is in one line.

 33) What is the difference between textContent and innerText?
 Let us have a paragraph element and a span element in it as a child element.
 <p>some text and a <span style="visibility: hidden">span tag hidden <\span>in it</p>
 Now, if the following two steps would result in the following- console.log(document.querySelector('p').textContent); gives some text and a span tag hidden in it. console.log(document.querySelector('p').innerText); gives some text and a in it.

 34) What is the difference between HTMLCollection and NodeList?
 The functions querySelectorAll() returns NodeList in which the forEach can be used directly to traverse the elements.
 Whereas, the getElementsByClassName() or getElementsByTagName() returns an HTMLCollection, which does not have a forEach by default.
 35) How can an HTMLCollection be traversed?